pingidentity/pf-authn-js-widget/README.md

 Before installing, make sure you have [node.js](https://nodejs.org/en/) installed.
 Check out this repository first.

-This will kick off webpack dev server and instantiate your widget.
+This will start the webpack devserver on port https://localhost:8443 (as specified in webpack.config.js) and instantiate your widget.
 If you need to modify the base url from `localhost:9031`, you can modify it inside `demo-server/templates-index-template.handlebars`.

 # Npm Module

 This is a good choice if you already have a project and can just add this widget as a dependency.

 # Configuration
-`authnWidget = new PfAuthnWidget("https://localhost:9031", {divId: 'authnwidget', logo: customLogo});`
+`authnWidget = new PfAuthnWidget(str baseUrl, obj params);`

 * Configuration Parameters
-  * baseUrl
+  * baseUrl: full address of where PingFederate is running such as https://localhost:9031
-  * divId where the widget should be rendered
+  * divId where the widget should be rendered (Optional)
-  * logo to display on top of every page
+  * logo to display on top of every page (this can be passed in as form of file or url where the image is hosted)

 * PingFederate Configuration
   * Enable Authentication Applications